 Your arm will be moved above your head, and you’re asked to gently lower your arm to your side.
 If you can’t do this slowly and under control or have severe pain in doing so, it suggests a tear in the rotator cuff, specifically Supraspinatus.

 You will be asked to sit and raise your arm to your side with the elbow bent.
-You will be asked to rotate your arm forwards and backward.
+You will be asked to rotate your arm forwards and backwards.
 If there is any crunching noise (crepitus) there may be some inflammation or degenerative changes.

 The therapist will position your arm with the thumb facing down and at a 45-degree angle to your body.
 They will then lift your arm up, above your head.
 If you experience pain or discomfort, you may have an impingement of supraspinatus.